HydroProtocol/liquidation_bot/README.md

 * `GAS_PRICE_TIPS_IN_GWEI` - I would like to bid using gas price *FAST* from [ethgasstation](https://ethgasstation.info/).
 And, another *X* Gwei as tips. `e.g. 5`

 * `MAX_SLIPPAGE` - Don't arbitrage if the slippage greater than *X* `e.g. 0.05` (0.05 means 5% slippage)

+Edit `/your/file/path/config.json` and restart bot to adjust parameters.

 ## Contributing